 She also will continue to draw on her Maria experience, which has helped her come to terms with her mother’s death, “get closure, and has made me a more grounded person today.
 Maria has done so much for me personally,” Ciufo says.

 Although every student’s story is different, the hope is that, like Ciufo, all Maria students draw strength and purpose from their time at the College long after they leave campus.

-Photo above: Victoria Battell, RSM and Drew Ledoux, Associate Dean of Students
+Photo above: Victoria Battell and Drew Ledoux, Associate Dean of Students

 Frank E. O’Brien, Jr

 A Legacy of Support for Students

 For 27 years, as chairman of the Maria College Board of Trustees, Frank E. O’Brien, Jr. worked tirelessly to create opportunities for Maria students.
 In a fitting tribute, the place that continues the late O’Brien’s efforts also bears his name: the Frank E. O’Brien, Jr. Student Support Center.

 Members and friends of the Maria community gathered September 21, 2017, to dedicate the center, memorialize its namesake, and express appreciation to all who helped create a facility where students can receive holistic, centralized support services.

 “It’s exactly the kind of place my dad would have championed,” says Maureen O’Brien, who serves on the Maria Board of Trustees and chairs its Advancement Committee.
 “Whether in business or in life, my dad loved to see people succeed.
 He worked hard to make sure that the people around him had opportunities to do well.”